 Since then, Phelps-Roper has championed the power of empathetic dialogue to change minds and connect with those we may disagree with.
 In her TED Talk, she shares how understanding and compassion can transform lives, even across the widest of ideological gulfs.
-Her inspiring, moving, and deeply human story of change is also the subject of an upcoming memoir, called Unfollow: A Journey from Hatred to Hope, to be released by Farrar, Straus and Giroux.
+Her inspiring, moving, and deeply human story of change is also the subject of an upcoming memoir, called Unfollow: A Memoir of Loving and Leaving the Westboro Baptist Church, to be released by Farrar, Straus and Giroux.
 Already, it’s set to be transformed into a major feature film—directed by Marc Webb, scripted by Nick Hornby, and produced by Reese Witherspoon.
 Recently, she’s appeared on Sarah Silverman’s Hulu series, I Love You, America, and on the National Geographic series The Story of Us, with Academy Award-winner Morgan Freeman.

 As a keynote speaker and educator, she engages with schools, faith groups, law enforcement, and anti-extremism organizations on strengthening human bonds through better public discourse.
 She has been covered, most significantly, by The New Yorker, The Guardian, VICE, The Globe and Mail, NPR, and other international organizations.

 In this inspiring talk, Megan Phelps-Roper advocates for a better, more empathetic way to overcome disagreements—for engaged communication that not only heals wounds and forges bonds, but helps us expand our narrow perspectives.